Hokfu/Energy-Consumption-Model/README.md

 <br>
 <br>
 # Problem Description
-A steel company has a few challenges apart from market competition like Increased energy Costs, downtime, inefficient resource allocation, maintenance, and regulatory compliance <br>
+A steel company has a few challenges apart from market competition like Increased energy Costs, downtime, inefficient resource allocation, maintenance, and regulatory compliance <br><br>
-Problem: If the company does not know which conditions lead to high energy consumption and which ones lead to low and medium energy loads, those challenges will become serious problems. <br>
+Problem: If the company does not know which conditions lead to high energy consumption and which ones lead to low and medium energy loads, those challenges will become serious problems. <br><br>
 Opportunity: Vice versa, if the company can predict the energy consumption of a process in advance, it can improve in the challenges above, and can gain market advantage.
 <br>
 <br>